UltraMessaging/um_troubleshoot/README.md

 Some of the analysis steps below involve using the Unix shell commands, like "egrep" "tail", and "vim" (text editor).
-You may use a different tool set, but it will be easier to follow the steps if your tools support regular expression searches.
+You may use a different toolset, but it will be easier to follow the steps if your tools support regular expression searches.